dai-shi/react-hooks-fetch/README.md

 // 2️⃣
 // Define a component to use the fetch function.
-// The `refetch` function take an input argument,
+// The `refetch` function take a new input argument,
 // and it will start fetching before rendering. const Main = () => {
   const { result, refetch } = useFetch(fetchFunc);